cimnemadrid/SOLDIER/README.md

 ## Introduction

-The behavior and safety evaluation of dams is crucial aspects of dam engineering.
+The behavior and safety evaluation of dams are crucial aspects of dam engineering.
 SOLDIER, which stands for SOLution for Dam behavior Interpretation and safety Evaluation with boosted Regression trees, is an application that allows engineers to easily harness the power of machine learning in the dam engineering domain.
 This interactive tool is built using R-Shiny and offers the capability to create predictive models, assess their accuracy, and gain valuable insights into the influence of predictor variables on the dam's response.

 ## Features